abstract-open-solutions/abstract.recipe.jenkinsdeploy/abstract/recipe/jenkinsdeploy/README.txt

 It creates a script in your ${buildout:bin-directory} you can use to automatically deploy a job to your Jenkins instance through SSH.

-Is uses Fabric under the hood
+Is uses Fabric under the hood.

+NOTE: IT WORKS ONLY FOR GIT HOSTED BUILDOUT

 Supported options
 =================